peerplays-network/easy5050/README.md

 ##  Build and Launch

-1. Build the app using `npm run-script build` or `npm run-script build-dev` (Windows)
+1. Build the app using `npm run build`.

-2. Once built, the app can be started with `npm run-script start`, which will serve the application on port 8080.
+2. Once built, the app can be started with `npm run start`, which will serve the application on port 8080.